kb-dk/access-digital-objects/text-corpora.md

 ### The work

-Our ADL service uses a work concept developed together with the original service som 15 years ago by experienced reference librariance.
+Our Archive for Danish Literature, ADL, service uses a work concept developed together with the original service some 15 years ago by experienced reference librariance.
 It is completely pragmatic and related to what their needs were when helping patrons by providing pointers to texts in the information desk.

 There the most common questions about literature were about